sumawav/soumam.github.io/pages/touch_control.md

 The mobile browser is pretty sharp when it comes to multi-touch events.
 The API is smart enough to keep track of multiple touch events on the screen.
 It will deposit those events into an array (```event.touches```)

 So if you swipe down with three fingers, there will be three elements in the array, each corresponding to one of your fingers.
-It's this multitouch capability, that actually causes some confusion in our particular implementation.
-But first, what IS our implementation goal?
+It's this multi touch capability that actually causes some confusion in our  implementation.
+But first, what IS our implementation anyway?

 ### [Steredenn](http://steredenn.pixelnest.io/)

 Steredenn is a fantastic, roguelike, horizontal shooter.
 Like Space Cats, it also makes use of BulletML for Unity.

 I really like the control scheme for Steredenn.
 When you touch and drag on the screen, the ship matches the movements of your fingertip.
-To be clear, you don't have to _touch_ the ship. you can touch anywhere on the left half of the screen and as you drag the ship wll move in that direction.
+To be clear, you don't have to _touch_ the ship. you can touch anywhere on the left half of the screen and as you drag the ship will move in that direction.

 I don't think it's an exact 1-to-1 since you can't just fly all the way across the screen with a single finger swipe.